Sukender/bash-based-patcher/README.txt

   - The toolset is not designed to get cool/beautiful installers.
 This is only an ugly command line maintaining two directories.

 To-do:
-  - Make it work from any working dir, not just the parent directory of base dir (= dir1).
   - Test all pipe statuses (${PIPESTATUS[i]}) and async statuses everywhere, and stop on error.
   - Handle upload & downloads of patches (FTP or such).
   - "make install" should have a way to configure install path.